 Social media provides access to many opportunities to save money, whether we’re seeking discount offerings by companies on their Facebook pages, coupons shared between Twitter users, or the deals offered in many communities on Groupon and like sites, just to name a few.

 Not only can going social be fun for our senior loved ones, but profitable as well!

 (4) Family Peace of Mind

 Seniors and their families often live far apart today, which can lead to anxiety on both sides, particularly when the elder family members are living on their own.

 We have all heard — and too many have even experienced — stories of senior family members falling in their homes, missing critical prescription drugs, or going without eating for days, all without anyone knowing until it became a serious problem.

 Social media gives seniors and their family caregivers a convenient way to check in daily, or on whatever frequency is desired, creating peace of mind on both ends of the communications.

 Have we missed any social media benefits you and your senior loved one have shared, or you if you are a senior yourself?
-Please leave a comment and share them for the benefit of all of OUR community.
+We’d love to hear what you think.

 By the way, speaking of social media, you can find us on Twitter — @SrCareCorner for Kathy and @BarryBirkett for Barry — and and on Facebook at SeniorCareCorner.
 Be sure to follow us on Twitter and “Like” our Facebook page to keep up with our latest updates.
 Of course, you can also sign up for email updates or our RSS feed.